1976 World Series

 The 1976 World Series was the championship series of Major League Baseball's (MLB) 1976 season.
 The 73rd edition of the World Series, it was a best-of-seven playoff played between the National League (NL) champion Cincinnati Reds and the American League (AL) champion New York Yankees.
 The Reds swept the Series in four games to repeat as champions, avenging their 1939 and 1961 World Series losses to the Yankees.
 The 1976 Reds became, and remain, the only team to sweep an entire multi-tier postseason, one of the crowning achievements of the franchise's Big Red Machine era.
-They also became the third NL team (following the Chicago Cubs in 1907–08 and the New York Giants in 1921–22) to win consecutive World Series, and were the last to do so until the Los Angeles Dodgers did that in 2024–25.
+They also became the third NL team (following the Chicago Cubs in 1907–08 and the New York Giants in 1921–22) to win consecutive World Series, and were the last to do so until the Los Angeles Dodgers in 2024–25.

 This was also the second time that the Yankees were swept in a World Series in four straight games, the Los Angeles Dodgers having previously done so in 1963.
 (The New York Giants "swept" them in five games in 1922, with Game 2 ending in a tie due to being called on account of darkness.)
 It was also the first World Series sweep in ten years, and the first for the Reds; their next came against the Oakland Athletics in 1990.

-The Reds won the NL West division by ten games over the Dodgers, then defeated the Philadelphia Phillies in three straight games in the NL Championship Series, after losing seven of twelve to them during the regular season.
-The Yankees won the AL East division by 10 1/2 games over the Baltimore Orioles, then defeated the Kansas City Royals in the deciding fifth game of the AL Championship Series.

 This World Series was the first in which the designated hitter rule, which had been introduced in the AL three years prior, was in effect; it was used for all games (for the first ten years, the use of the DH alternated; in even-numbered years, it was used in all games, in odd-numbered years, it was not used; starting in 1986, the DH was used only in games played at the AL representative's park).
 The use of the DH wound up benefiting the Reds, who were able to get utility infielder Dan Driessen's bat in the lineup.
-Driessen hit .357 with one home run.
-Elliott Maddox, Carlos May, and Lou Piniella shared the role for the Yankees.
+Driessen hit .357 with a home run.
+Elliott Maddox, Carlos May, and Lou Piniella shared the role for the Yankees, but were less productive.
 Game 1, played at Cincinnati's Riverfront Stadium, marked the first time the DH was used in a NL ballpark.
 Game 2, also at Riverfront Stadium, was the first World Series weekend game to be scheduled at night.

 Reds catcher Johnny Bench was named the World Series MVP.
 Bench batted .533 with 8 hits, 6 RBIs and two home runs and also scored 4 runs.